cosmicrays/DRAGON2-Beta_version/README.md

 - [GSL] (http://www.gnu.org/software/gsl/)
 - [CFITSIO] (http://heasarc.gsfc.nasa.gov/fitsio/)

-Please make sure you have the GNU autotools and the GNU gcc compiler properly installed.
+Please make sure you have the GNU autotools and the GNU GCC/G++ compiler properly installed.

 HINT for MAC users:  We recommend to install the GCC/G++ compiler for C/C++, the GNU autotools and the GSL/cfitsio libraries consistently with the same package manager.
-In particular, the installation process is fully tested within the HomeBrew environment ( https://brew.sh/ ) Within Homebrew, the following packages are needed:
+In particular, the installation process is fully tested within the HomeBrew environment ( https://brew.sh/ ).
+Within Homebrew, the following packages are needed:
 - autoconf
 - automake